The third sheet: Customer Details | Qlik Cloud Help

 Now you have a very simple pivot table.

-Creating measures with expressions
+Adding measures with expressions to the pivot table

 1. Select the pivot table.